 The CILEx Level 6 Professional Higher Diploma in Law and Practice is the next stage and is the equivalent of an honours degree.
 This should take you another two years to complete.

 Following the CILEx qualifications, you will need to complete a minimum of three years of qualifying employment.
-During this period you will carry out legal work under the supervision of a senior chartered legal executive or other qualified lawyer.
+During this period you will carry out legal work under the supervision of a senior chartered legal executive or other qualified lawyers.
 Only after this period of employment will you become fully qualified and you can then apply to become a Fellow of CILEx.

 The other route you could take to become a chartered legal executive is with a university degree.
 With a law degree or another degree and a Graduate Diploma in Law (GDL), you are able to take the CILEx Graduate Fast-Track Diploma.
 You should be able to complete this in under a year and then go on to complete the period of qualifying employment.